astopo/simple-form-backend/readme.md

 ## Requirements

+Env vars: `SENDGRID_API_KEY` and `HONEYPOT_KEY`

+See details below.

+### SendGrid

 The mailer is integrated with [SendGrid](https://sendgrid.com), so you will need a SendGrid account and API key in order to be able to send emails.

 In addition, you will need to verify either a Single Sender or authenticate a domain on SendGrid.

+### Honey Pot

+In order to prevent bots from submitting the form, the form handler controller validates a honeypot key on the form data.
+More info can be found [here](https://dev.to/felipperegazio/how-to-create-a-simple-honeypot-to-protect-your-web-forms-from-spammers--25n8).

+The API will check the form data for whatever key is set in `HONEYPOT_KEY`, and the expected value of this key is `null`.

+If the API receives a value, it will return a 200 response, but will not send an email.

 ## API